Just5KY/homey/README.md

 ```
 export PATH="$PATH:/user/<you>/.local/bin"
 ```
 9. Serve the `/dist` folder however you like.
-For example:
+Quick 'n' dirty:
 ```
 sudo nginx -c '/path/to/downloaded/nginx.conf'
 ```